rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 Note that the string is in binary format and will appear as gibberish if printed to a screen.
-The RDKit pickle format is fairly compact and it is much, much faster to build a molecule from a pickle than from a Mol file or SMILES string, so storing as pickles molecules you will be working with repeatedly can be a good idea:
+The RDKit pickle format is fairly compact and it is much, much faster to build a molecule from a pickle than from a Mol file or SMILES string, so storing pickles of molecules you will be working with repeatedly can be a good idea:
 [(example12.cpp)](./C++Examples/example12.cpp):
 ```c++